Janine Marchessault: Works and Research

 From 1997 to 1999, Marchessault acted as a president of the Film Studies Association of Canada (FSAC).
 Over the past two decades, she has written articles on Quebec cinema, feminist cinema and Canadian cinema.
 She is a founding editor of Public, a journal of art, culture and ideas.
 She published widely on film, video and new media technologies.
 She is the author of Marshall McLuhan: Cosmic Media (Sage, 2005) and co-editor of Fluid Screens, Expanded Cinema (UTP, 2007), 3D Cinema and Beyond (Intellect, 2014), Reimagining Cinema: Film at Expo 67 (McGill-Queens, 2014), and Cartographies of Place: Navigating the Urban (McGill-Queens, 2014).
 From 2013 to 2015, she acted as the inaugural director of Sensorium: Centre for Digital Arts & Technology that supports cross-disciplinary work and collaborative research at York University.
-She is also director of Visible City Project + Archive that examines how new media technologies influence artists’ cultures in cities of Toronto, Havana and Helsinki.
+She is also director of Visible City Project + Archive that examines how new media technologies influence artists' cultures in cities of Toronto, Havana and Helsinki.

 Curation

-As a member of the Public Access Curatorial Collective, Marchessault co-curated numerous large-scale art exhibitions in Toronto: Being on Time (2000), The Leona Drive Project (2009), Museum for the End of the World (2012) and Land|Slide: Possible Futures (2013).
-The latter was named as one of the Canada’s top “10 Shows to See This Fall” by Canadian Art magazine and blogTO, and was invited to exhibit at the 2013-14 Hong Kong-Shenzhen Bi-City Biennale of Urbanism/Architecture.
-In 2016, she started a new curatorial art project Houses on Pengarth (HOP) in the Toronto’s Lawrence Heights housing area.
+As a member of the Public Access Curatorial Collective, Marchessault co-curated numerous large-scale art exhibitions in Toronto: Being on Time (2000), The Leona Drive Project (2009), Museum for the End of the World (2012) and LandSlide: Possible Futures (2013).
+The latter was named as one of the Canada's top "10 Shows to See This Fall" by Canadian Art magazine and blogTO, and was invited to exhibit at the 2013-14 Hong Kong-Shenzhen Bi-City Biennale of Urbanism/Architecture.
+In 2016, she started a new curatorial art project Houses on Pengarth (HOP) in the Toronto's Lawrence Heights housing area.
 The HOP project involves transforming several row houses at Pengarth Court into a multi-year experimental art space.